rmekaladevops/devops-ci-terraform-eks/README.md

 - Secure pipelines with Trivy and tfsec
 - Automate CI/CD using GitHub Actions

-📌 Tools Used: Terraform, EKS, GitHub Actions, Docker, Helm, Trivy
+📌 Tools Used: Terraform, EKS, GitHub Actions, Docker, Helm, Trivy and tfsec